 To guard against such possible disputes it is good practice, whenever the form of documents disclosed by the other side raises any doubt, to send back to the other side copies of the documents they have disclosed (either all documents they have disclosed or some particular category where there is doubt), in the form of computer files each one with a filename named with a descriptive name and the date - e.g. Letter Smith to Jones 22 May 2020.pdf and ask them to confirm that they agree that this is indeed all the documents they have disclosed/disclosed in that category.

 If you decide to send back to the other side copies of all the documents they have disclosed (in a particular category) in the form of individual computer files in order to avoid any later dispute about what was received, you can do that as part of the process of loading the documents.
-After you have loaded the documents to the new temporary section and before you move the documents out of that temporary section to other sections, do the following.
-Set the status of all other sections temporarily to Excluded so that the documents in them are not included in the ZIP file you are about to generate and then Generate a ZIP file with a list entitled e.g. Confirmatory List (produced by the Applicant) of documents disclosed by the Respondent - if you are the Applicant or Confirmatory List (produced by the Respondent) of documents disclosed by the Applicant - if you are the Respondent.
+After you have loaded the documents to the new temporary folder/section and before you move the documents out of that temporary folder/section to other sections, generate a ZIP file with a list entitled e.g. Confirmatory List (produced by the Applicant) of documents disclosed by the Respondent - if you are the Applicant or Confirmatory List (produced by the Respondent) of documents disclosed by the Applicant - if you are the Respondent.

 You can then send the ZIP file with the list to the other side saying that to avoid any misunderstanding or dispute later on can they confirm that they agree that it is a complete set of the documents they have disclosed in the category.